morpav/zceq_solver/README.md

 Zcash.
 In addition, there is a python binding for using the solver from python.

-For building options and target support, please see "Future work" section.
-Currently, only Linux and x86-64 is supported (tested).
+For building options and target support, please see "Build" section.
+Currently, only Linux and x86-64 is supported (windows port is in progress).

 An intention of this README is to describe algorithmic and implementation approach of the contained solver and to help a reader to understand the code better.
 It expects that the user is already familiar with Equihash problem (generalized birthday paradox problem).

-Current performance of the solver is ~7 solutions/s on Intel(R) Core(TM) i5-4670K CPU @ 3.40GHz, which translates to roughly 270ms
+Current performance of the solver is >7 solutions/s on Intel(R) Core(TM) i5-4670K CPU @ 3.40GHz, which translates to roughly 255ms and
-and average of 1.88 solutions for algorithm iteration (one nonce).
+average of 1.87 solutions for algorithm iteration (one nonce).

 (For **binary builds**, please go to https://github.com/morpav/zceq_solver--bin).